Skip to content

 uint64 writer_epoch = 2;

-// The most recent WAL entry ID that has been flushed to a MemTable.
+// The most recent WAL entry position (0-based) that has been flushed to a MemTable.

-// During recovery, replay starts from replay_after_wal_id + 1.
+// During recovery, replay starts from replay_after_wal_entry_position + 1.

-// The most recent WAL entry ID at the time manifest was updated.
+// The most recent WAL entry position (0-based) at the time manifest was updated.

 // This is a hint, not authoritative - recovery must list files to find actual state.